Port

 Notes:

 Each tricycle can accommodate one or two guests.
-It is important to comprehend that this tour is based on a local experience, therefore, the quality of vehicles and drivers may fluctuate.
-Your patience and understanding are highly valued in this regard.
-It is important to acknowledge that the limited tourism infrastructure in this area contributes to the unique appeal of the city.
-It is essential to note that the driver will not be fluent in English.
-An English-speaking guide will be stationed at each of the three stops to address any inquiries, however, they will not be accompanying you for the duration of the tour.
+This a home-grown experience, and the quality of vehicles and drivers represents a cross-section of the population.
+Your patience, understanding and acceptance are required.
+Limited tourism infrastructure is part of the charm here; you are trading professionalism for authentic interaction.
+Please bring your spirit of adventure and bear with any language difficulties or operational surprises that may crop up.
+Your driver will not be fluent in English.
+An English-speaking guide will be stationed at each of the three stops to address any inquiries; however, they will not accompany you for the duration of the tour.
 The duration of the tour is scheduled for 90 minutes, however, due to the manual operation of the tricycles by local drivers, there may be slight variations in the duration, approximately by 15 minutes.
-Various factors such as the driver's physical condition, weight, traffic, and terrain may influence the speed and subsequently impact the duration of the tour.
+Various factors, such as the driver’s physical condition, weight, traffic, and terrain, may influence the speed of the triciclo and subsequently impact the duration of the tour.
 The tricycles are equipped with canvas coverings for sun protection, yet shade coverage is limited.
-To prevent sunburn, it is advised to don lightweight, long clothing that can act as a cover-up, along with a hat, sunglasses, and biodegradable sunscreen.
-Tipping is not included but it is a customary practice.
+To avoid sunburn, wear light, long clothing suitable for use as a cover-up.
+Bring a hat and sunglasses; wear biodegradable/reef-safe sunscreen.
+Bring bottled water.
+Tipping is customary.